wesleycamargo/azure-docs.pt-br/articles/remoteapp/remoteapp-sql.md

 <properties
-   pageTitle="SQL Azure com o Azure RemoteApp | Microsoft Azure" description="Saiba como usar o SQL Azure com o Azure RemoteApp." services="remoteapp" documentationCenter="" authors="ericorman"
+   pageTitle="SQL Azure with Azure RemoteApp | Microsoft Azure" description="Learn how to use SQL Azure with Azure RemoteApp." services="remoteapp" documentationCenter="" authors="ericorman"